MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

     }
     ```

 - Create a materialized view with `backfill` and `effectiveDateTime`.
-The view is created based on records from the datetime only:
+The view is created based on records from the datetime only.

     <!-- csl -->
     ```